Launch Your First Supplement in the US & EU: A Product Guide

 There are two common paths into supplement manufacturing:

-Private label means you use an existing or lightly adapted formula and brand it as your own.
+Private label means using an existing or lightly adapted formula.
 This can reduce development time and simplify the first order.

-Custom formulation means the product is developed around your specific ingredient list, positioning, dosage, flavor, or delivery format.
-This gives you more differentiation, but it can require more testing, sourcing, and development work.
+Custom formulation means building around your ingredient list, dosage, flavor, or delivery format.
+This gives more differentiation, but may require more testing, sourcing, and development work.

 Neither path is automatically better.

-Private label can be a smart first move if your priority is speed, lower risk, and learning the market.
-Custom formulation can be worth it if your brand promise depends on a unique formula or if you already have strong customer insight.
+Private label can be smart if your priority is speed, lower risk, and learning the market.
+Custom formulation can be worth it if your brand depends on a unique formula or strong customer insight.

 4. Understand MOQ Before You Fall in Love With the Product